 QR codes (Quick Response Codes), a technology that originated in Japan in the 1990s, have been a key way of connecting the physical world to the digital during the COVID-19 pandemic and have become commonplace.

-A vital feature of the UK Government’s NHS contact tracing app is the ability to scan an official NHS QR code to check-in to venues, to enable people to be contact traced if a case of COVID-19 is reported the venue.
+A vital feature of the UK Government’s NHS contact tracing app is the ability to scan an official NHS QR code to check-in to venues, to enable people to be contact traced if a case of COVID-19 is reported by the venue.
 By 23 December 2020, the app had been downloaded 20.3 million times in England and Wales.**

 Restaurants have replaced physical menus with QR generated online menus, and some retailers use them for payment.
 Barclays bank has partnered with Alipay to allow Barclaycard merchants to accept Alipay QR Code payments in the UK.
 (Mobile Transaction, 2019)

-With Apple recent iOS 13’s QR Code reader update, and Pixel’s ability to scan QR Codes without Google Lens, the rise of the QR code looks unstoppable.
+With Apple recent iOS 13’s QR Code reader update and Pixel’s ability to scan QR Codes without Google Lens, the rise of the QR code looks unstoppable.

 QR code enabled access control systems are simple, quick, and accurate – making them one of the more efficient access control solutions to use.
-A QR reader installed at an access point, to allow the QR code holder to scan and verify their right to access an area or building.
+A QR reader installed at an access point to allow the QR code holder to scan and verify their right to access an area or building.
 The reader sends the unique data captured in the code to the service provider.
 If the access system’s data links up with the QR code reader’s data, it grants access to the individual who scanned the code.

-Forge Bluepoint visitor management generates a unique QR code which is allocated to a specific appointment time.
+Forge Bluepoint visitor management generates a unique QR code that is allocated to a specific appointment time.
 The visitor who receives the QR code in an email invite can check-in for their appointment at the building reception or at a Forge Bluepoint desk or free-standing kiosk.
-In buildings, where Forge Bluepoint has been integrated with access control, visitors can scan the QR code displayed on their smartphone or printed paper to get through barriers or speed lanes, even lifts, to access the building.
+In buildings where Forge Bluepoint has been integrated with access control, visitors can scan the QR code displayed on their smartphone or printed paper to get through barriers or speed lanes, even lifts, to access the building.

 The Forge Bluepoint QR codes can be limited to certain access groups or time-limited, so they only work for the appointment time or the visitors’ requirement to be on site.
-This means the building security team know who’s on-site when and for how long.
+This means the building security team know who’s on-site, when and for how long.

 For added convenience, QR codes can be added into Apple Wallet or Google Pay.
-The QR code stored on visitors’ phone, is “Geo Fenced” to the building.
-When the visitor is within 10 meters of the building the pass pops up on their phone screen, no need to go searching for an appointment invite in their emails.
+The QR code stored on visitors’ phone is “Geo Fenced” to the building.
+When the visitor is within 10 meters of the building, the pass pops up on their phone screen, no need to go searching for an appointment invite in their emails.